bgachara/bgachara.github.io/posts/databases.md

   - usually kind people build first

 - OLAP - Online Transactional Analytics Processing.
-  - Complex queries that read alot of data to compute aggregates
+  - Complex queries that read large portions of database spanning multiple entities to compute aggregates.
+  - These workloads executed on the data collected from the OLTP applications.

 - Hybrid Transaction and Analytical Processing
-  - OLAP + OLTP
+  - OLAP + OLTP together on the same database instance.

 - The relational model does not specify that the DBMS must store all a tuple's attributes together in a single page.
 - This may not actually be the best layout for some workloads.